 The California Health and Safety Code Division 2.5, Chapter 3, State Administration Section 1797.151 requires EMSA to coordinate medical and hospital disaster preparedness.

-The California Health and Safety Code Division 2.5, Chapter 3, State Administration Section 1797.133 allows the director to appoint select resource committees of exerts and may contract with special medical consultants for assistance.
+The California Health and Safety Code Division 2.5, Chapter 3, State Administration Section 1797.133 allows the director to appoint select resource committees of experts and may contract with special medical consultants for assistance.

-California EMSA is assembling an Advisory Committee to assist with matters relating to the HICS Program.
-This committee will serve as technical advisers on the development, implementation, and maintenance of EMSA’s HICS program and activities.
-Selected members will represent a variety of hospitals and healthcare organizations and will have a mix of professional backgrounds and professional experience, to include representation of all sizes and service delivery models.
-This will include members with backgrounds in disaster preparedness and response, public safety and public health, emergency management, hospitals and healthcare organizations.
+California EMSA has established a HICS National Advisory Committee to assist with matters relating to the HICS Program.
+This committee serves as technical advisers on the development, implementation, and maintenance of the HICS guidance and activities.
+Select members represent a variety of hospitals and healthcare organizations and have a mix of professional backgrounds and professional experience, including representation of a variety of all sizes and service delivery models.
+This committee includes members with backgrounds in disaster preparedness and response, public safety and public health, emergency management, hospitals and healthcare organizations.

 The committee is structured with primary users of HICS, associations, government and regulatory agencies, ex officio membership, and members at large.
 This framework supports “primary” membership of 25, allowing flexibility to add additional “primary” affiliates as determined necessary.